froelofs/inquisitive-semantics/_courses/2024-amsterdam.md

 ## Assignments

 - A latex template for drawing inquisitive semantics diagrams can be downloaded [here]({{ site.baseurl }}/resources.html).
-- The data collection exercise will be posted on Monday 28/10 and will be due on Monday 11/11 before class.
+- The [data collection exercise](https://amsuni-my.sharepoint.com/:b:/g/personal/f_roelofsen_uva_nl/EZSwZhrzyOVAt2o9XePhvEsBAP1png_w8f9Ucs2b1APpcg?e=nRFtMZ) has been posted on Monday 28/10 and will be due on Monday 11/11 before class.
 - Assignment 1 will be posted on Thursday 31/10 and will be due on Monday 18/11 before class.
 - Assignment 2 will be posted on Monday 11/11 and will be due on Monday 2/12 before class.